 These microaggressions are used to belittle, stereotype and bully an ethnic minority group.
-Some examples include: Calling someone 'exotic', touching hair without permission, asking 'where are you really from?'.
+A common example would be to ask 'where are you really from?', making assumptions about someone's nationality or background purely based on their race.

 Some more subtle examples are where people are purposefully left out, talked over or completely ignored.
 For those on the receiving end of this behaviour, these microaggressions can feel extremely isolating.